Natural Higgs Mass from Power-Law Running

 with the dressed propagator $i/(q^2 - m^2(q^2))$ and pole mass $m_h$ fixed by $m^2(m_h^2) = m_h^2$.\footnote{Above particle-production thresholds, $\Sigma$ acquires an imaginary part; $\Sigma_{\text{ren}}$ denotes $\text{Re}\,\Sigma_{\text{ren}}$ throughout.}

-The mass function is finite~\cite{Bogoliubov:Parasiuk:1957,Hepp:1966,Zimmermann:1969}, and regularization-independent~\cite{Choi:2023:observables,Choi:2024:decoupling}.
-In particular, the $q^2$ dependence of $m^2(q^2)$ is a physical effect that is present regardless of the renormalization scheme.
-The contribution from gauge bosons can be made gauge-parameter invariant by absorbing non-invariant terms to the vertices, thanks to the Ward--Takahashi identity.
-The result coincides with the Feynman gauge choice, which we assume from now on \cite{Cornwall:1982,Binosi:Papavassiliou:2009,Papavassiliou:1997fn,Papavassiliou:1997pb,virtual}.
+The mass function is finite~\cite{Bogoliubov:Parasiuk:1957,Hepp:1966,Zimmermann:1969} and regularization-independent~\cite{Choi:2023:observables,Choi:2024:decoupling}, so the $q^2$ dependence of $m^2(q^2)$ is a physical effect.
+The contribution from gauge bosons can be made gauge-parameter invariant by absorbing non-invariant terms into the vertices, thanks to the Ward--Takahashi identity.
+The result coincides with the Feynman gauge choice, which we assume from now on \cite{Cornwall:1982,Binosi:Papavassiliou:2009,Papavassiliou:1997fn,Papavassiliou:1997pb,Choi:2026yxc}.

 What runs is the mass {\em function} $m^2(q^2)$, the full momentum-dependent dressing.
-The pole mass is a fixed number; it does not run.
+By construction of eq.~\eqref{eq:mren}, the pole mass is a fixed number; it does not run.
 The power-law behavior at momenta far from the pole is a prediction; the pole mass itself is data.

-The mass function $m^2(q^2)$ is the same kind of object as the running coupling $\alpha_s(q^2)$~\cite{Gross:Wilczek:1973,Politzer:1973}: both are gauge-invariant, physically measurable, and defined at the recoil momentum of the process.
+This function $m^2(q^2)$ is the same kind of object as the running coupling $\alpha_s(q^2)$~\cite{Gross:Wilczek:1973,Politzer:1973}.
+Both are gauge-invariant, physically measurable and defined at the recoil momentum of the process.